Let’s build a Tompkins County where we can all live and thrive

 Equitable education

-The rights of community members who are currently under attack by the federal government — in particular, the LGBTQIA+ community, people of color, and immigrants (including documented, undocumented and underdocumented people, as well as asylum seekers and refugees)
+The rights of community members who are currently under attack by the federal government — in particular, the LGBTQIA+ community, people of color, and immigrants (including documented, undocumented and underdocumented people, as well as asylum seekers and refugees) - these are our families, friends and neighbors in Ulysses, Trumansburg and Enfield

-The right to live free from oppression and violence in all its forms
+The right to live free from oppression and violence in all its forms!

 When we are looking at solutions to these issues - are the solutions presented actually alleviating the problems we and our neighbors are facing?
 Are they addressing underlying problems, such as poverty?
 Or are the solutions offered only a temporary fix?